joaoasrosa/joaoasrosa.github.io/_posts/2017-01-10-create-an-aws-lambda-function-from-an-octopus-deployment.md

 - Visual Studio
 permalink: "/2017/01/10/create-an-aws-lambda-function-from-an-octopus-deployment/"
 comments: true
-exceprt: AWS Lambda is one of the AWS Compute Services, alongside with Amazon EC2 or Amazon EC2 Container Service.
+excerpt: AWS Lambda is one of the AWS Compute Services, alongside with Amazon EC2 or Amazon EC2 Container Service.
 In a nutshell, AWS Lambda is the serverless offer from AWS, allowing "you run code without provisioning or managing servers".
 ---
 [AWS Lambda](https://aws.amazon.com/lambda/) is one of the AWS Compute Services, alongside with [Amazon EC2](https://aws.amazon.com/ec2/) or [Amazon EC2 Container Service](https://aws.amazon.com/ecs/).
 In a nutshell, AWS Lambda is the serverless offer from AWS, allowing "you run code without provisioning or managing servers".